Will Purdue cover the spread vs. Marquette? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Purdue is 4-1 against the spread and 5-0 overall when scoring more than 65.4 points.
+- Purdue has a 4-1 record against the spread and a 5-0 record overall when putting up more than 65.4 points.

-- The Golden Eagles' 80.4 points per game are 19.8 more points than the 60.6 the Boilermakers give up.

-- Marquette has put together a 1-2 ATS record and a 5-0 overall record in games it scores more than 60.6 points.

 Bet on this or any college basketball matchup at BetMGM